Pict-Sport-App/Pict-Sport-App/README.md

 Features of the app includes:
 1) Sports event related announcements
-2) Table/Kits vacancy/availability status
+2) Equipment vacancy/availability status
 3) Interaction with other users using chat
-4) Calendar displaying event dates
+4) Calendar displaying event dates and many more